ChewKeanHo/AutomataCI/README.md

 Some good business reasons why AutomataCI is made:

-1. **Start off with a tested and solid foundation** - all the templates and CI jobs are tested and have default configured for immediate software development.
+1. **Start off with a tested and solid foundation** - All the templates and CI jobs are tested and have default configured for immediate software development.
 2. **Avoid being threatend by your CI provider** - CI it's a life-support system